 In mid-2017, the international scientific community rose to the challenge and succeeded in meeting these requirements.

-Upwards of half a dozen Kibble balances are in operation around the world.
+Upward of half a dozen Kibble balances are in operation around the world.
 NIST's final h measurement submitted for the redefined SI had an uncertainty of 13 parts in a billion.
 Another Kibble balance measurement, from the National Research Council (NRC) of Canada, had an uncertainty of just 9.1 parts per billion.
 (The NRC had received a Kibble balance from NPL in 2009.)
-Two other Kibble balance measurements, including from the LNE (Laboratoire National de Métrologie et d’Essais in France), had the required levels of accuracy.
+Two other Kibble balance measurements, including one from the LNE (Laboratoire National de Métrologie et d’Essais in France), had the required levels of accuracy.
 Four measurements from the Avogadro “silicon sphere” also met the international requirements, including three from the multinational IAC (International Avogadro Coordination) and one from the NMIJ (National Metrology Institute of Japan).